calumjackson/techblog/tech_blog/content/_index.md

 ---

+Hello!

+I'm Calum, a solutions architect with all my basic knowledge coming for a CS degree at Edinburgh University, and the rest from getting help from many, many people in various enterprise environments throughout my 8 years in engineering.

-I've setup these pages mainly to fuel my own learnings as I forget things almost instantly if I don't write them down.
-If you find any of this interesting or want to tell me I'm wrong, feel free to get in touch :smile:!
+I've had a strong background in forgetting most of what I've learnt as quickly as possible, so I've setup these pages mainly to fuel my own learnings given I retain the knowledge for slightly longer if I write it down.
+If you find any of this interesting or want to offer a contrasting opinion, feel free to get in touch :smile:!

 ![I'm listening!](/images/homepage/making_list.gif)

-This is also going to basically be a playground for me to mess around with Markdown, so I apologise in advance if elements in this site don't work or look plain bad.
-I say I apologise, but the only sleep I'll be losing over it will be the late nights I spent writing the bad code in the first place :wink:
+This site is really only going to be a playground for me to mess around with css, markdown, and my thoughts in general, so aesthetics & functionality will be hit and miss.
+Enjoy! :wink: